ec-builds/enterprise-homelab/docs/reference/debian/debian-mac-mini-dual-ethernet-reference.md

 Switch
 ```

-At this point, dual physical Ethernet functionality has been restored and validated.
+At this point, dual physical Ethernet functionality has been successfully validated under Debian.

-Do not assign WAN/LAN addresses until the firewall network configuration is ready.
+No permanent network role assignment is required for this validation.

 # Reference and Troubleshooting